Diezani Alison-Madueke: Allegations of corruption and financial misconduct

 Also in Nigeria, her home in Asokoro, Abuja was raided and sealed by anti-corruption agents of the Nigerian Economic and Financial Crimes Commission, a few hours after her alleged arrest in London.

 On 28 August 2017, a Nigerian federal court seized 7.6 billion naira ($21 million) from bank accounts linked to Alison-Madueke.

 In 2017, the US Justice Department's kleptocracy team seized $145 million worth of assets that had been purchased "for the benefit of" Ms. Alison-Madueke.
 Among the assets were a $50 million apartment in New York, properties in California, and an $80 million yacht; Galactica Star.

 As part of the Pandora Papers leak in 2021, Alison-Madueke was accused of accepting $17 million in gifts and property from three Nigerian oil businessmen in exchange for favors as part of her role as Federal Minister of Petroleum Resources.

 In October 2023, Alison-Madueke appeared in court in the UK to face trial for bribery charges, following her prior arrest in 2017.
 The EFCC also announced that they had secured an arrest warrant for Alison-Madueke on money laundering charges and were seeking her extradition.

 On January 10, 2025, the US and Nigeria confirmed that the sum of $52.88m was being repatriated to Nigeria following the US Department of Justice's 2023 announcement of the final resolution of a duo of civil asset forfeiture cases against Alison-Madueke and her associates.

+On 17 June 2026, a London jury at Southwark Crown Court acquitted Alison-Madueke of all six UK bribery-related charges after a corruption trial that lasted several weeks.

 Personal life

 In 1999, Diezani married Allison Madueke, one-time Chief of Naval Staff who was at various times governor of Imo and Anambra States.
 She is mother to six children; one biological son and five step children including Chimezie Madueke and Ogonna Madueke.
 In September 2011, Alison-Madueke was awarded an honorary Doctorate degree in Management Sciences by the Nigerian Defence Academy, Kaduna.
 She is the first woman to be so awarded.
 The event took place at the convocation ceremony for the 58th Regular Course Cadet.

 Alison-Madueke revealed that while in office, she had been undergoing treatments for breast cancer in the United Kingdom.

-In September 2008, there was an unsuccessful attempt to kidnap Alison-Madueke at her house in Abuja with her son Chimezie Madueke.
+In September 2008, there was an unsuccessful attempt to kidnap Alison-Madueke at her house in Abuja along with her son Chimezie Madueke.

 In June 2024, it was widely reported that Diezani had separated from Madueke as far back as 2021.